 The storyline of Modesty Blaise is so submerged that I’m spelling it all out here, as a spoiler:

 Joseph Losey is a director that fans either love, or have no tolerance for whatsoever.
-He was just getting up some steam in America, with the challenging, socially critical The Lawless, The Prowler and a remake of “M” when the blacklist sent him running to England.
-There he slowly worked his way back up to prominence, sometimes even using a pseudonym to hide his identity as a non-English talent.
+He was just getting up some steam in America with the socially critical The Lawless, The Prowler and a remake of “M” when the blacklist sent him running to England.
+There he slowly worked his way back up to prominence, sometimes using a pseudonym to hide his identity as a non-English talent.
 He hit the big time in the art-film stakes with pictures like Eve, The Servant and Accident, moody works that used his favorite actors, Stanley Baker and Dirk Bogarde, and were often written by his favorite scribe, Harold Pinter.
-Losey’s champions consider some of his best pictures among the most brilliant ever made, with complex characterizations expressed through compositions, blocking, and attention to details of character.
+Losey’s champions consider his best pictures among the most brilliant ever made, with complex characterizations expressed through compositions, blocking, and attention to details of character.

 Losey’s detractor’s say Baloney, that for each watchable film there are five stinkers.
 A well-known animator friend used to tease, “Oh, it’s another Joseph Lousy movie.”.)
 And Losey can lean toward overstatement and high-art pretention.
 Some have no use for his neurotic characters and his unsubtle, concrete-block allusions (their words, not mine) to perverse sexuality.